5 Feather Plucking Supplements for Beautiful Plumage

 Feather Plucking Supplements

-In many cases nutrition can have a major influence on your parrot’s feather plucking.
-If your parrot pet bird is otherwise healthy, but keeps plucking its feathers you may try using feather plucking supplements.
-Feather plucking is a form of self-mutilation behavior that has a nutritional background, in many cases.
+In many cases nutrition has a major influence on your parrot’s feather plucking.
+If your parrot pet bird is otherwise healthy, but it keeps damaging its feathers you may try using feather plucking supplements.

 Growing new feathers is taxing on the body.
 Feathers are mainly composed of keratin, which is an insoluble protein made of amino acids such as leucine and tyrosine, as well as sulfur.
-The nutrients that are most commonly associated with feather disorders are vitamin A, calcium and other minerals, protein, and essential fatty acids.
-Mineral deficiencies, particularly calcium, sulfur, zinc, magnesium, and silicon, lack of fiber in the diet, and insufficient vitamin A may lead to dry and itchy skin that cause a bird to pluck.
+Other nutrients that a feather plucker, especially seed eaters, may be lacking include vitamin A, Calcium and trace minerals, protein, and essential fatty acids.
+Mineral deficiencies, particularly calcium, sulfur, zinc, magnesium, and silicon take a toll on a parrots overall health.
+Insufficient vitamin A may lead to dry and itchy skin that results in discomfort which may contribute to a plucking disorder.
 Your avian veterinarian can easily do tests to find out if your bird is deficient on vitamins and nutrients.
-A good multi-vitamin is in order as is a feather growth supplement such as featheriffic.
+A good multi-vitamin may be in order.

-Calcium boosting supplements can replenish this missing ingredient in your parrot’s diet.
-Calcium serves many purposes.
+Calcium serves many purposes in the body.
 One, of course is bone health, but another, often misunderstood function is to keep the nervous system in check.
 One symptom of low calcium is nervous, anxious behavior.
-For this reason, a calcium booster supplement is always recommended for its calming effect in case of feather plucking behavior.
-Calcium supplements designed for parrots like Cal-D Solve or ensure a high bio-availability, meaning that the calcium they contain can be easily absorbed from the bird’s gut into the bloodstream.
+For this reason, a calcium supplement is often recommended for its calming effect in case of feather plucking behavior.
+UnRuffledRx Calcium, Magnesium +D3 has high bio-availability due to the unique mix of magnesium and D3 which are required for the body to synthesize calcium.
 Always check with your avian veterinarian regarding how much calcium to offer your parrot.
 Sometimes a high early dose will ensure a proper calcium reserve in the bones of calcium deficient parrots.

-Another recommended nutritional supplement against feather plucking behavior in parrots is a calming product for their digestive systems.
-Because birds who are plucking their feathers are stressed their digestive systems also don’t work well.
+Another recommended nutritional supplement to aid feather plucking behavior in parrots is parrot specific probiotics.
+Birds who are plucking their feathers may have stressed digestive systems.
 A digestive calming product can help improving nutrient absorption and maximize their gut function.

 Stressed parrots may have a reduced blood supply to the digestive system and this may lead to chronic digestive upset and many other complications.
-Liquid or powder probiotic supplements can help rebalancing the digestive system and have a positive impact on feather plucking parrots.
+Liquid or powder probiotic supplements can help to rebalance the digestive system which have a positive impact on feather plucking parrots.
 Birds on a pellet diet may also experience problems because the minerals and vitamins added to these pellets are not enough to compensate for normal levels.
 Some pellets may be missing essential enzymes because they are destroyed in processing.
 Most avian vets recommend supplementing pellets with protein, green food, nuts, seeds, vegetables, or fruits, which are found in a wild birds’ natural diet.
-Supplements especially designed for birds may help correct the nutritional imbalance.

 In conclusion, providing the proper vitamins and supplements for your parrot will help maintaining a daily sustained nutrient load, a measured amount of the same macro and micro nutrients.
 Detox products can also help avoiding some food allergies.
 You can find a wide range of such vitamins and feather plucking supplements on the Bird Supplies online store.
 Check their large supply of vitamins and feather plucking supplements and choose the proper ones for your feather plucking parrot.